hazendaz/base-parent/README.md

 `eclipse` - Lifecycle mapping exclusions for eclipse.
 Activated with existence of property m2e.version.

-`endorsed` - Pulls down webservices api overriding version contained with jdk6
+`endorsed` - Pulls down webservices api overriding version contained with jdk

 `format` - Runs eclipse formatting using spaces rather than tabs and 120 rather than 80 character lines.
 Requires existence of format.xml file to activate.